Contact non-squeezing at large scale via generating functions

 \section{\texorpdfstring{$\mathbb{Z}_k$}{}-invariant functions detecting translated \texorpdfstring{$k$}{}-chains of contactomorphisms}

 We have seen that in the symplectic case there is a composition formula that, given a generating function of a Hamiltonian symplectomorphism $\varphi$, allows to obtain a generating function of $\varphi^k$ that is invariant by a natural $\mathbb{Z}_k$-action.
-Such a composition formula cannot exist in the contact case.
-Indeed, if we had a generating function of the $k$-th iteration $\phi^k$ of a contactomorphism $\phi$ of $(\mathbb{R}^{2n+1}, \xi_0)$ that is invariant by a natural $\mathbb{Z}_k$-action then its set of critical points would also be invariant by the $\mathbb{Z}_k$-action, and would be in 1--1 correspondence with the set of translated points of $\phi^k$; but, there is no natural $\mathbb{Z}_k$-action on the set of translated points of $\phi^k$.
+Such a composition formula does not seem to exist in the contact case.
+Indeed, if we had a generating function of the $k$-th iteration $\phi^k$ of a contactomorphism $\phi$ of $(\mathbb{R}^{2n+1}, \xi_0)$ that is invariant by a $\mathbb{Z}_k$-action then its set of critical points would also be invariant by the $\mathbb{Z}_k$-action, and would be in 1--1 correspondence with the set of translated points of $\phi^k$.
+But, there is no natural $\mathbb{Z}_k$-action on the set of translated points of $\phi^k$.
+Indeed, for consistency with the symplectic case (for any compactly supported Hamiltonian symplectomorphism $\varphi$ of $(\mathbb{R}^{2n}, \omega_0)$ we would like the $\mathbb{Z}_k$-action on the set of translated points of $\widetilde{\varphi}$ to project to the $\mathbb{Z}_k$-action on the set of fixed points of $\varphi$) such an action would send a translated point $p$ of $\phi^k$ to a point in the same Reeb orbit as $\phi(p)$; the natural choice would be to send $p$ to $\phi(p)$, but in general $\phi(p)$ is not a translated point of $\phi^k$ (since $\phi$ does not necessarily preserve the contact form, the fact that $p$ and $\phi^k(p)$ are in the same Reeb orbit does not imply that their images by $\phi$ should also be in the same Reeb orbit).
 On the other hand, we have seen in the introduction that there is a natural $\mathbb{Z}_k$-action on the set of translated $k$-chains of $\phi$.
-We thus construct in this section $\mathbb{Z}_k$-invariant functions that detect the translated $k$-chains of contactomorphisms of $(\mathbb{R}^{2n+1}, \xi_0)$.
+We thus construct in this section $\mathbb{Z}_k$-invariant functions that detect translated $k$-chains of contactomorphisms of $(\mathbb{R}^{2n+1}, \xi_0)$.
 These functions will be used in \autoref{section: equivariant contact homology} to define the $\mathbb{Z}_k$-equivariant homology of domains of $(\mathbb{R}^{2n} \times S^1, \xi_0)$.